-The following guest post is courtesy of Jeff Broth, a business writer and personal finance advisor.
+The following article was written by Jeff Broth, a business writer and personal finance advisor.
 Consulting for SMB owners and entrepreneurs for more than 7 years.

 While running a business and investing in the stock market are two very different endeavors, there are also a few parallel principles that apply to both.
 Here are four lessons that investing in the stock market can teach you about running your own business.